issalig/misc/cpcz80adventures.md

 ## ROMs

+ROM selection: When the upper ROM is enabled, data from C000-FFF is fetched from the ROM.
+The same occurs to lower ROM at 0000-3FFF.

+Expansion ROMS are supported by switching the upper ROM area between ROMS.
+Expansion ROMS are addressed by a ROM select address byte in the range 0..251.

+When the machine is first turned on it selects ROM zero.
+This will usually select onboard ROM but an expansion ROM may be fitted at this address and pre-empt the on-board ROM.

 Roms can be Foreground of Background.
 Foreground are in overall control, while background might provide additional facilities in response to a call from the current foreground program but would not be able to run a complete program on its own.

 A resident system extension (RSX) is similar in use to a background ROM, but it must be loaded into RAM before it can be used.